 - Serve as a ground from which students may extend their education beyond the classroom to reflect on issues and are able to practice democratic ideals.

 Why is the book important to first year students at Ohio State Newark?

 - The book is designed to engage students in discussions regarding contemporary issues facing local and global communities.
 The book is part of our campus’s commitment to having students think critically and learn about diversity, equity and inclusion topics.

 - Several professors will use the book/readings in the class.
 Students are expected to participate in discussions and, potentially, develop projects based on the book.
-More than a simple assignment or task set out in the classroom, the readings should be used to reflect upon our world and to promote critical citizenship among students, faculty, and staff.
+More than a simple assignment or task set out in the classroom, the book should be used to reflect upon our world and to promote active citizenship among students, faculty and staff.

 - The Common Book Committee hosts programs throughout the year through speakers, documentaries and discussion sessions.
-The Office of Student Life will also co/sponsor numerous events.
-Due to the current health context, all events may be held virtually to promote social distancing and to make it accessible for the campus community.
+Due to the current health context, all events may be held virtually or in-person.

 Past books, events and projects

 What the eyes don’t see: The story of crisis, resistance, and hope in an American city.

 Tales of Two Americas: Stories of Inequality in a Divided Nation